darraghoriordan/darragh-oriordan-com/src/pages/2019/12/12/antipatterns-in-legacy-javascript/index.md

 }
 ```

-## Using boolean input parameters
+## Using boolean method input parameters

 If you have a method that takes a boolean and operates differently based on the boolean, it's difficult for the reader of the code to understand what the boolean is doing without reading the method source.

 It's better to just have two methods that have names that accurately describe what will happen when you call it.

 ```js
 // This is difficult to understand without knowing how Update works.
 In this case with true a form is cleared.
 With false it is not cleared before updating the UI.